Research themes

 Groundwater environments provide the largest active freshwater resource on the planet, supplying our cities, our food production in agriculture, and industrial operations.
 Essentially, groundwater supports all life above ground.
 Groundwaters also host unique ecosystems and living organisms, the diversity and functioning of which still remain poorly understood.
 The Subterranean Research and Groundwater Ecology (SuRGE) Group is a multidisciplinary team of experts which includes TrEnD researchers Dr Mattia Saccò, Dr Nicole White, Dr Mieke van der Heyde, and Dr Giulia Perina who specialise in eDNA approaches for biomonitoring, functional ecological studies, taxonomy and systematics.
 We collaborate with National and International universities, industry, and public agencies with the ultimate goal of bringing further light to one of the most overlooked but essential ecosystems.

-eDNA frontiers was launched by Curtin University in 2018 as a contract research laboratory, seeking to explore and build upon eDNA technologies developed from within the Trace and Environmental DNA research laboratories. eDNA frontiers is a dedicated service focused business unit providing biodiversity testing capabilities and industry-driven research to the field.
+eDNA Frontiers was launched by Curtin University in 2018 as a contract research laboratory, seeking to explore and build upon eDNA technologies developed from within the Trace and Environmental DNA research laboratories. eDNA Frontiers is a dedicated service focused business unit providing biodiversity testing capabilities and industry-driven research to the field.
+Services are available to all sectors – industry, government, research and community groups.

 Visit the eDNA Frontiers website